Mohamad-Hussein/Butcher-Supply-Recommender/README.md

 # Butcher-Supply-Recommender

-This is a program for salesmen is to recommend butcher shop items from current to customers based on their previous purchases.
+This is a program for salesmen to recommend butcher shop items from their current inventory to customers based on their previous purchases.

 ## Quickstart